French as a Second Language (FSL)

 Upon completion of this course, students will be able to participate effectively in most formal and informal conversations about practical, social and professional topics.
 Students will be able to obtain and analyze information and opinions and will learn how to co-chair meetings and debates.
 They will have mastered enough of the language to enable them to do advanced tasks such as defend an opinion, deal with hypothetical issues, and discuss complex work-related issues.

-This course is designed for students who have successfully completed French Advanced I or who have the recommendation of the Department Head.
-The course focuses on refining conversational skills and reviewing essential grammar points, as well as exploring advanced grammar and complex sentence structure.
+This course is designed for students who have successfully completed French Advanced I or who have received the recommendation of the Department Head.
+The course focuses on refining conversational skills and reviewing essential grammar points as well as exploring advanced grammar and complex sentence structure.
 Contemporary francophone culture is highlighted.
 Key authors from the nineteenth and twentieth centuries are studied, as are the works of several French cinematographers such as Francois Truffaut, Eric Rohmer, and Claude Berri.
 Units on sociopolitical aspects of French history from 1789 to the present are examined.
 The role of France and francophone countries in contemporary international relations provides another facet of this course.